Compare low interest loans in Canada

 4. Collateral

-Collateral lowers the risk for the lender.
-Examples of collateral include home equity (your house’s appraised value minus your mortgage balance), savings accounts, life insurance policies with cash surrender value and investments (GICs, Canada Savings Bonds).
-Government-registered assets such as RRSPs and RRIFs cannot be accepted as collateral.
+Collateral lowers the risk for the lender, which translates to lower rates for you.
+Examples of collateral include home equity (your house’s appraised value minus your mortgage balance), savings accounts, life insurance policies with cash surrender value or investments (GICs, Canada Savings Bonds).

 5. Few hard credit checks